Why Trust OMD?

 Accelerated Online Programs

-Cost is a major factor when choosing a graduate program, and Nebraska’s online options are generally affordable compared to national averages.
+Nebraska’s online master’s programs are generally affordable compared to national averages.

 School / ProgramCreditsCost/CreditTotal Tuition